vaimee/my2sec/README.md

 ![Architecture](https://github.com/vaimee/my2sec/blob/main/img/architecture.png?raw=true)

+## ActivityWatch

+Forked.
+Adding new Watchers like a MeetingWatcher.

 ## AI tools

-## ActivityWatch or not ActivityWatch
+Under evaluation.
+Drools can be an option in first instance.

+## Blockchain